Yamato-Security/EnableWindowsLogSettings/ConfiguringSecurityLogAuditPolicies.md

 Changes made to authentication policy include:
 * Creation, modification, and removal of forest and domain trusts.
-* Changes to Kerberos policy under Computer Configuration\Windows Settings\Security Settings\Account Policies\Kerberos Policy.
+* Changes to Kerberos policy under `Computer Configuration > Windows Settings > Security Settings > Account Policies > Kerberos Policy`.
 * When any of the following user logon rights is granted to a user or group:
 * Access this computer from the network
 * Allow logon locally